NoWorries/toolkit-hugo-ssg/content/temp/tone-voice-words.md

 ---
-title: Tone-of-voice words
+categories:
+- Content
 date: 2023-09-01
-description:
+description: Use this list of tone words to plan or evaluate your content.
 link: https://www.nngroup.com/articles/tone-voice-words/
 pricing:
 tags:
 - Content strategy
 - Content ops
 - Tone of voice
-categories:
-- Content
+title: Tone-of-voice words
 ---